 The enterprise has the following requirements:

-- Independent project management: Project managers can manage their own project members and the permissions that the project members require to access cloud resources.
+- Independent project management: Project managers can manage their own project members and the permissions that the project members require to accessing cloud resources.

 - Separate bills: The financial department of the enterprise requires that each project receives separate bills.